jonduan/proposal/_posts/2016-12-16-solar-energy.md

 The main components of a PV-system are, of course, solar cells. how multiple solar cells are combined to form a module and what the considerations are on how to orientate them.

+interconnecting solar cells to make a solar module.

+ - The use of bypass diodes in a solar module can help in reducing the undesired effects of a dysfunctional solar cell.
+The bypass diode is connected in parallel to a solar cell but with a polarity opposite to that of the solar cell.
+ - The open-circuit voltage of a solar module with series connected solar cells is the sum of the open-circuit voltages of all the individual solar cells.

 ## [Solar cell](https://www.coursera.org/learn/solar-cell/lecture/pSJi2/introduction)